-Jim: … and strip it all away, what am I tryin’ to do as a dad or a mom?
+Jim: … and strip it all away, what am I trying to do as a dad or a mom?

 Kay: I think we’re trying to help children have an amazing picture of who God is.

-Milan: I think the goal of parenting is to teach our children how to regulate their mind, will and emotions.
+Milan: I think the goal of parenting is to teach our children how to regulate their mind, will, and emotions.

-Jim: That sounds a lot harder.
-(Laughter)
+Jim: That sounds a lot harder. (laughs)

-Milan: I know it is, but think about it for a second.
-You know, a baby cries, a mom and a dad gives comfort.
+Milan: I know it is!
+But think about it for a second.
+You know, a baby cries.
+A mom and a dad gives comfort.
 The child finds relief.
 It happens thousands of times in the first year of life, second year of life, all the way through the formative years.
-The child expresses needs, the parents meet that need and the child feels some comfort.
-And what it does is, it teaches the child to be able to regulate, be able to delay gratification, to be able to self-soothe—
+The child expresses needs.
+The parents meet that need.
+And the child feels some comfort.
+And what it does is it teaches the child to be able to regulate, be able to delay gratification, to be able to self soothe-

-And so, without realizing it, in my early parenting, when my kids cried, I told them, “You’re fine.”
-And it was, you know, not an opportunity to go in and comfort and sometimes, of course, that’s an appropriate thing to say, but it was what I always said.
+Kay: And of course I didn’t know that for the first 15 years, but I grew up in a home that dismissed emotions and that, uh, taught me that I, if I had a feeling I was to not show it.
+If I cried, I was to go to my room and figure it out on my own.
+And so, without realizing it, in my early parenting, when my kids cried, I told ’em, “You’re fine.”
+And i- it was, you know, not an opportunity to go in and comfort, and sometimes, of course, that’s an appropriate thing to say, but it was what I always said.

 Kay: And so, I really didn’t see emotions as something to develop and something to help a child name and to help a child regulate.
 I saw emotions as something to get rid of.

-Jim: Yes, so, that’s the avoider.
+Jim: Yes.
+So that’s the Avoider.
 What are the others?

-Milan: Well, you have the pleaser, the vacillator and the controller and victim.
-I was the pleaser parent and so, I was distressed by my child’s distress.
+Milan: Well, you have the Pleaser, the Vacillator, and the Controller and Victim.
+I was the Pleaser parent, and so I was distressed by my child’s distress.

-Jim: So, we talked avoider, pleaser, vacillator is the next one.
-Talk about that vacillator parent.
-What do they look like?
+Jim: So, we’ve talked Avoider, Pleaser.
+Vacillator is the next one.
+Talk about that Vacillator parent.

 Kay: … and so, of course, kids don’t always quite follow that plan, do they?
-So, for the vacillator, they really like intense connection they can feel.
-So, they really like the baby stage a lot, because that kid is really just so-
+So, for the Vacillator, they really like intense connection they can feel, so they really like the baby stage a lot.
+Because that kid is really just so-

 Jim: Totally dependent.

-Kay: Right, right.
+Kay: Right, right!

 Jim: You’ve got total control.